crbergner/PHYS4130-S26/Emma Krebs/NumericIntegration/Project 1/Writeup.md

 ```
 where $\delta_{mn}$ is the Kronecker delta which equals 0 when m &ne n and 1 when m = n.

-This property is what will lead us to using these polynomials for our Guassian quadrature.
-However, first let us investigate this propert with some code.
+This property is what will lead us to using these polynomials for our Gaussian quadrature.
+However, first let us investigate this property with some code.
 We were tasked with creating a 4x4 grid of graphs showcasing these polynomials plotted [-1,1] along with their combination of products.
-To plot the indivdual polynomials, I just cycled through two for loops and increased the n value for each loop.
+To plot the individual polynomials, I just cycled through two for loops and increased the n value of the polynomial for each loop.
 The legendre was found using the scipy library.
-I created a separate function definition For the product of the two indivdual polynomials:
+I created a separate function definition For the product of the two individual polynomials:

 ```python
 '''